 coordinated through the councilor for each division.

 Each division Councillor sets gravelling priorities in his division and must have this part of his public works program approved by council.
-The municipalities source of gravel comes from a gravel pit leased by the R.M. from Sask Agriculture and Food and is located in the E Section of 30-27-07 W3.
-Our normal budget amount for gravel is $100,000.00.
-Councillors in Division 1, 2, and 4 are allocated 3200 cubic yards of gravel per year, Division 3 is allocated 1500 cubic yards, Division 5 and 6 is allocated 2500 cubic yards per year.
+The municipalities main source of gravel comes from a gravel pit leased by the R.M. from Sask Agriculture and Food and is located in the E Section of 30-27-07 W3.
+The R.M. has also been buying gravel from a private contractor in the R.M. of Craik #222 for use in Division 1 and part of Division 2.
+The R.M. hauls gravel in the winter season and stockpiles 10,000 cubic yards in Division 1.
+The R.M. also does all their own gravel spreading.
+Our normal budget amount for gravel is $200,000.00.
+Councillors in Division 1 are allocated 3500 cubic yards, Division 2, and 4 are allocated 3200 cubic yards of gravel per year, Division 3 is allocated 1500 cubic yards, Division 5 is allocated 2600 and 6 is allocated 2500 cubic yards per year.

-Council owns 2 Schulte rotary mowers.
+Council owns 2 Highline 15ft mowers.
 Council proposes to mow ditch tops twice annually.
 We usually start some time after June 15th depending on weather and the amount of moisture in the ditches.
 Ditch bottoms are done once a year in the late fall.

 The municipality has 7 miles of primary grid road; 22 miles of grid road; 79 miles of main farm access; and approximately 200 miles of graveled road.
 This does not include the dirt trails.